HPCE/hpce-2018-cw3/readme.md

 for larger numbers.

-Depending on your platform, you may now start to see a reasonable speed-up over software (though probably still not over TBB).
+Depending on your platform, you may now start to see a reasonable speed-up over software (though maybe still not over TBB - depends a lot on the hardware).

 Optimising global to GPU memory accesses (v5)